I Received an EEOC Complaint – Now What?

 While anti-discrimination laws and regulatory agencies like the EEOC provide workers with important rights, they are also designed to account for the rights of employers.
 If your company has received an EEOC complaint, protecting your rights, navigating what can be an unfamiliar and high stakes process, and defending against lawsuits demands a calculated response and immediate attention from experienced lawyers.

-Hendershot, Cannon & Hisey, P.C. is a Houston-based law firm with a reputation for nationally recognized legal representation.
+Hendershot, Cowart & Hisey, P.C. is a Houston-based law firm with a reputation for nationally recognized legal representation.
 Our firm serves a range of clients and businesses throughout the state in matters involving business law and litigation, regulatory compliance, health care, and administrative oversight from agencies such as OSHA of the EEOC.
 Our depth of experience and insight in these matters can prove crucial for employers who need to understand the process and take the right steps after receiving an EEOC complaint.

 The EEOC Complaint Process & The Importance of Legal Representation

 EEOC discrimination complaints, also referred to as a “charge of discrimination” or “charge,” are not actually legal criminal or civil allegations.
 They are part of an administrative process in which employers are notified of complaints made by employees.
 In some cases, EEOC complaints are quickly dismissed on their merits and lack of violations, or because time limits for filing have expired.
 There are cases, however, where complaints lead to investigations.